Fibromyalgia: Sleep problems

+Sleep problems are a common symptom of fibromyalgia.
+Waking up feeling unrefreshed is used in fibromyalgia diagnosis.
+People with FM may also experience difficulty falling or staying asleep.

-Sleep problems are a core symptom in fibromyalgia.
-These include a difficulty to fall asleep or stay asleep, awakening while sleeping and waking up feeling unrefreshed.
-A meta-analysis compared objective and subjective sleep metrics in people with fibromyalgia and healthy people.
-Individuals with fibromyalgia had lower sleep quality and efficiency, as well as longer wake time after sleep start, shorter sleep duration, lighter sleep, and greater trouble initiating sleep when objectively assessed, and more difficulty initiating sleep when subjectively assessed.
-Sleep problems may contribute to pain by decreased release of IGF-1 and human growth hormone, leading to decreased tissue repair.
-Improving sleep quality can help people with fibromyalgia minimize pain.
+A meta-analysis compared quantitative and qualitative sleep metrics in people with fibromyalgia and healthy people.
+Individuals with fibromyalgia indicated lower sleep quality and efficiency, longer wake time after sleep start, shorter sleep duration, lighter sleep, and greater trouble initiating sleep when quantitatively assessed, and more difficulty initiating sleep when qualitatively assessed.

+Improving sleep quality can help people with fibromyalgia manage pain.